If the Son sets you free, you will be free indeed~ John 8:36 NIV

 He leaves them hanging.

 He tells men and women struggling with same-sex attractions that he knows for a fact that they can control their behavior and remain celibate if they really want to (true).
-However, he makes it clear that he believes feelings are an altogether different animal.
-He tells them that flat out that it may or may not be possible to change their feelings.
+He also makes it clear he believes feelings are an altogether different animal.
+He tells them flat out it may or may not be possible to change their feelings.

 He ends the article with a flaccid “I don’t know” and “what do you think” addressed to the reader of said article.

-If this guy is telling the truth about what goes on in his counseling sessions (I pray he’s not), then he just owned-up to a heartless form of spiritual malpractice.
+This guy just owned-up to a heartless form of spiritual malpractice.
 Leaving a confused and hurting person to decide for him or herself whether or not they have any hope for real and lasting change is at least fifty different kinds of wrong.

 The job of a spiritual leader is to lead people to the God who brings freedom from the sinful thoughts and feelings that inevitably lead to sinful actions and behaviors (Matthew 5:28).
-It is the job of a pastor (shepherd) to teach hurting men and women the truths clearly laid out in Scripture and then to walk them through the steps necessary to get free from whatever sinful bondage they have gotten themselves tangled up in (Hebrews 12:1).
+It is the job of a pastor (shepherd) give hope to the hurting and to teach hurting men and women the truths clearly laid out in Scripture and then walk them through the steps laid out in Scripture that will get them free from whatever sinful bondage they have gotten themselves tangled up in (Hebrews 12:1).

-The Bible is clear that freedom from sinful bondage is possible, but not necessarily easy (Romans 6:22-23, Galatians 5:1).
+The Bible is clear, freedom from sinful bondage is possible, but not necessarily easy (Romans 6:22-23, Galatians 5:1).
 There is no tea we can drink or magical formula we can follow to eliminate same-sex attraction or any other sinful desire (sorry).

 Freedom from bondage requires effort on our part.
-The work begins with repentance (a change in our thinking) but also has to include a change in our behaviors and habits (Philippians 2:12).
+Freedom begins with repentance.
+Repentance begins with a change in our thinking, where we intentionally align our thinking with what God says in His word about our sin.
+Then we begin working on making changes in our behaviors and habits (Philippians 2:12).
 To be completely free from bondage we must train our hearts and minds to think differently about life and sin so that we eventually start to see things the way God sees things.
 (2nd Corinthians 10:5, Romans 12:2).
+Learning to think like God thinks is the ultimate freedom.

 Christian leaders are called to give confused and hurting people the hope the gospel offers.
 If they can’t (or won’t) they should get out of the game.